mangez84/enjoytrivia/TEST.md

 #### Unfixed

+- The two columns for the answer buttons can vary in size depending on the content.
 - The game does not work at all in IE11.
+This will probably not be a priority when the next version of the web application is developed.
 - On iPhone with the Safari browser, one of the answer buttons is in a hovered state even if the player is idle.
 I have not been able to reproduce this since I do not own an iPhone.

     ![iPhone](assets/images/iphone.jpg)